Johnny Depp: Art

-In July 2022, artwork made by Depp sold out in less than a day since it debuted in the art retailer Castle Fine Art gallery in London's Covent Garden.
+In July 2022, artwork made by Depp sold out less than a day since it debuted in the art retailer Castle Fine Art in London's Covent Garden.
 The art house hosted his "Friends & Heroes" collection, which was described as paintings of people "who have inspired him as a person".
 Among the art pieces, the names include actors Al Pacino and Elizabeth Taylor and musicians Bob Dylan and Keith Richards.
-Depp made for nearly $4 million dollars and sold 780 prints through the art house's 37 galleries.
+Depp made for nearly $4 million and sold 780 prints through the art house's 37 galleries.
 Ahead of the sale, Depp expressed his desire to display his art publicly and stated, "I've always used art to express my feelings and to reflect on those who matter most to me, like my family, friends and people I admire."
 He added, "My paintings surround my life, but I kept them to myself and limited myself.
 No one should ever limit themselves."
 All 780 pieces sold within hours, with framed individual images going for £3,950 and the complete portfolio of four images selling for £14,950.
-"This world-first release proved to be our fastest-selling collection to date, with all titles selling out in just hours," the gallery announced on Instagram.
+"This world-first release proved to be our fastest-selling collection to date, with all titles selling out in just hours", the gallery announced on Instagram.
 Speaking on behalf of fine art publishers, Washington Green Glyn Washington described Depp as a "true creative, with an extraordinary eye for detail and nuance".